-What started out as an initiative to help at-risk children has now spawned a multi-service organisation that serves the disadvantaged – from the elderly to people with special needs or disabilities.
+What started out as an initiative to help at-risk children has now spawned a multi-service organisation that serves the disadvantaged.
+From the elderly to people with special needs or disabilities.
 Interested to do your part?
 Check out the volunteering opportunities.
 Programmes include accompanying the elderly to their weekly medical appointments.
 Or you can deliver food to the homebound elderly via Meals-on-Wheels.

 Touch Community Services, #05-3545, Bukit Merah Town Centre, 162 Bukit Merah Central, Singapore 150162

 15. Movement For The Intellectually Disabled of Singapore

 Minds aims to empower people with intellectual disabilities and aid their integration into society.
 How can you help?
-If you’ve got a knack for creating, you can volunteer as a home kit maker and create activities for members to do at home.
+If you’ve got a knack for creating, volunteer your skills.
 Or better yet, if you’re in a position to hire, you can offer employment opportunities.
 Alternatively, donate your pre-loved items to its thrift shop for a good cause.

 Minds, 800 Margaret Drive, Singapore 149310

 16. Singapore Red Cross Society

-With a mission to alleviate human suffering, the Singapore Red Cross is looking for volunteers to help with fundraising, ambulance services, blood donation drives, and Red Cross Home for the Disabled – Day Activity Centre, where it offers recreational activities for people with disabilities.
+With a mission to alleviate human suffering, the Singapore Red Cross can always use an extra hand.
+Volunteers to help with fundraising, administrative work, logistics, and event support.
 That’s just the tip of the iceberg, as it supports other humanitarian causes as well.

 Singapore Red Cross Society, Level 3, Red Cross House, 15 Penang Lane, Singapore 238486

 17. Yellow Ribbon Singapore

 Ex-offenders might’ve done their time, but that doesn’t mean life is any easier for them as they re-enter society.
-Your support is vital to fight the stigma associated with them, so sign up as a volunteer or donate to the Yellow Ribbon Fund.
+Your support is vital to fight the stigma associated with them.
+So sign up as a volunteer or donate to the Yellow Ribbon Fund.
 If you’re an employer, take it one step further.
 Start by registering for an account on the online job portal and post listings.
 That way they don’t miss out on available employment opportunities.